drewbarontini/gificiency/README.md

 ## Hazel Script

 To get the custom [Hazel](http://www.noodlesoft.com/hazel.php) script working, create a folder somewhere that you will drop your GIFs into.
-Next add a new script in that folder, and enter the following:
+Next, add a new script in that folder, and enter the following:

 ![Screenshot](http://cl.drewb.io/image/2O0r1D2D2R1h/Screenshot%202014-01-16%2017-12-36.png)